sdeleuze/spring-kotlin-functional/README.md

  - WebFlux and Reactor Netty native embedded server capabilities
  - [Gradle Kotlin DSL](https://github.com/gradle/kotlin-dsl)
  - [Junit 5 `@BeforeAll` and `@AfterAll` on non-static methods in Kotlin](https://github.com/sdeleuze/spring-kotlin-functional/blob/master/src/test/kotlin/functional/IntegrationTests.kt)

-All the work in that domain now happens in [Spring Fu](https://github.com/spring-projects/spring-fu).

 Current `master` branch is based on standalone WebFlux runtime.
 Spring Boot is based on JavaConfig and does not provide specific support functional bean definition yet (see